Hi, I’m Anne-Laure. I help people apply their curiosity to think, feel, and live more deeply.

 Biography

-Dr Anne-Laure Le Cunff is the founder of Ness Labs and a neuroscientist at the Institute of Psychiatry, Psychology & Neuroscience, where she studies the evolutionary neuroscience of curiosity and its applications to ADHD, AI, mental health, and lifelong learning.
-Her research focuses on applying neuroscience insights to support people throughout their education, career, and personal development.
+Dr Anne-Laure Le Cunff is the founder of Ness Labs and a UKRI-funded neuroscientist at the Institute of Psychiatry, Psychology & Neuroscience, where she studies the neuroscience of curiosity and its applications to ADHD, AI, mental health, and lifelong learning.
+Her research focuses on applying neuroscience insights to support people across neurotypes throughout their education, career, and personal development.
 She is also the author of Tiny Experiments (Penguin Random House / Profile Books) and previously worked as an executive on Google’s digital health team.
 She holds a PhD in Psychology & Neuroscience and an MSc in Applied Neuroscience, both from King’s College London.
 She lives in London.

 Top